pursuit-curriculum/unit-full-stack-web-development/intro-to-sql/lesson-notes/README.md

 SELECT * FROM houses;
 ```

-Let's add some more houses (copy-paste from the notes into your terminal):
+Let's add some more houses (copy-paste from the notes into your Terminal):

 ```SQL
 INSERT INTO